mtrudel/man_or_machine/README.markdown

           # Executed when an answering machine is at the other end
           ahn_log.agi.info "IT'S A MACHINE"

-          # (Optionaly) wait for the answering machine beep to happen before playing sounds
+          # (Optionally) wait for the answering machine beep to happen before playing sounds
           #wait_for_answering_machine_beep
         end